-At Canisius College, I am the founder of the following academic programs.
-As Chair/Director, I managed all aspects of curriculum development, staffing, and student recruitment for these programs.
-In all, they now serve more than 250 students each year.
+At Canisius College, I was the founder of the following academic programs.
+As the initial Chair/Director, I managed all aspects of curriculum development, staffing, and student recruitment for these programs.
+In all, they now serve more than 250 students per year.

 |The Animal Behavior, Ecology, and Conservation undergraduate major at Canisius College is a unique program combines a strong emphasis on science with a thorough grounding in animal welfare.
 It is designed for students who want to thoroughly understand animals, and who also want to leave the world a better place for them.
 Click here to learn more.|

 |The Anthrozoology Master’s Program at Canisius College is the only one of its kind in the US.
 In this program, graduate students explore all aspects of human-animal relations.
 Click here to learn more.|

 |The Animal Behavior Minor allows undergraduate students from other disciplines to pursue a concentration in animal behavior.
 Students from a dozen other majors pursue this option.
 Click here to learn more.|

 |The Zoo Biology Minor provides undergraduates with a thorough preparation for careers in zoos and aquaria.
 It combines academic coverage of biology, behavior, and welfare with on-site practical in ways that prepare students with a full understanding of zoo animal management.
 Click here to learn more.|

 |The Anthrozoology Minor is for undergraduate students who wish to supplement their undergraduate students with a concentration on human-animal studies.
 Click here to learn more.|

 |The Neuroscience Minor allows Biology and Psychology undergraduates to concentrate on the biological mechanisms that underlie behavior and cognitive process in animals and humans.
 Click here to learn more.|